PipocaSw/PipocaQDA/functional_specification/object-qualities.md

 [Finally, qualities may relate to one another in arbitrary ways.]

-[Qualities themselves can have arbitrary attributes with values.]
+Qualities can have arbitrary attributes with values, requiring an Entity-Attribute-Value ([EAV](https://en.wikipedia.org/wiki/Entity–attribute–value_model)) model to store.

 ## User-defined fields